 Method 2: Disable and Enable System Protection

-Another thing you can do when Windows 10 backup failed is to disable the system protection for your PC and then enable it again.
+Another thing you can do when Windows 11/Windows 10 Backup failed is to disable the system protection for your PC and then enable it again.

 The following are the steps to do so.